+For physical abuse:

-- For physical abuse, the injury necessitates some form of minor medical attention; injury on torso, arms, or hidden place (such as arm pits); use of tool that is associated with discipline such as a switch or paddle, exposure to the production or sale of methamphetamine or other drugs and the child may not be able to self protect. - For neglect situations, the condition would be one where the child's minimal needs are sporadically met for food, clothing, shelter, supervision, or medical care; or a pattern or one-time incident related to lack of supervision caused or could have caused moderate harm. - For mental abuse or neglect, the situation would be one where the child's emotional needs are rarely met; the child's behavior is problematic at home or school; - For sexual abuse, minimal or no physical touching but exposure to masturbation, exhibitionism, etc. Caretaker makes repeated sexually provocative comments to the child; child is exposed to pornographic materials. - For medical neglect, the situation is one in which a doctor has prescribed care to eliminate pain or remedy a condition but the caretaker has not followed through with appointments or recommendations; the child's condition is not acute or life threatening but could be detrimental to the child's mental or physical health. - For non-organic failure to thrive, the syndrome is considered to be a form of physical or emotional maltreatment, so refer to bullets 2 and 3 above.
+- o the injury necessitates some form of minor medical attention; - o injury on torso, arms, or hidden place (such as arm pits); - use of tool that is associated with discipline such as a switch or paddle; or exposure to the production or sale of methamphetamine or other drugs and the child may not be able to self-protect.

+For neglect situations:

+- the condition would be one where the child's minimal needs are sporadically met for food, clothing, shelter, supervision, or medical care; or - o a pattern or one-time incident related to lack of supervision caused or could have caused moderate harm.

+For mental abuse or neglect:

+- the situation would be one where the child's emotional needs are rarely met; or - o the child's behavior is problematic at home or school.

+For sexual abuse:

+- minimal or no physical touching but could be exposure to masturbation, exhibitionism, etc.; - caretaker makes repeated sexually provocative comments to the child; or - o child is exposed to pornographic materials.

+For medical neglect:

+- the situation is one in which a doctor has prescribed care to eliminate pain or remedy a condition but the caretaker has not followed through with appointments or recommendations; or - the child's condition is not acute or life threatening but could be detrimental to the child's mental or physical health.

+For non-organic failure to thrive, the syndrome is considered to be a form of physical or emotional maltreatment. (refer to physical or mental abuse or neglect above)